 To maximize your earning potential, career experts suggest that you focus on four areas: mastering today’s in-demand data skills, considering an advanced degree, seeking extra experience, and knowing the range in which your salary lies.

 4 Ways to Increase Your Data Analyst Salary

 The skills that are in demand today aren’t always the ones that will be in demand tomorrow.
 That’s why it’s important to keep tabs on industry trends and make sure you’re up to date on the latest skills, says John Reed, senior executive director at RHT.

 In 2022, experience with skills like data mining, statistical and quantitative analysis, multivariate testing, and predictive modeling can increase your marketability—and your salary—significantly.

 Acquiring additional programming skills—particularly R and Python—can also increase your earning potential, says Blake Angove, director of technology services at IT recruiting firm LaSalle Network.

-Learn More: Most Programming Languages to Learn in 2020
+Learn More: Top Programming Languages to Learn in 2022

 2. Pursue an advanced degree or certificate.